-Aphis gossypii Glover is the major sucking pest in watermelon in early stage of the crop resulting 45-75 % of seedling mortality.
-In the present study, a field experiment was conducted to evaluate certain biorational pesticides against A. gossypii in watermelon.
-It was found that a significant lower number of A. gossypii population (4.39 aphid/leaf) was recorded with the treatment of Azadirachta indica oil @ 3% followed by Beauveria bassiana $(1x10^{8} \text{ cfu spores} @ 8 (g.L^{1})(6.01 \text{ aphid/leaf}) \text{ and spinosad } 45\% \text{ SC } @$ 0.3(mL.L-1) (9.16 aphid/leaf), respectively resulting 92.89%, 90.27% and 85.17% reduction of A. gossypii population.
-Similarly, with the same trend the highest fruit yield (25.50 t ha-1) was recorded in the treatment of A. indica followed B. bassiana (24.43 t ha-1), spinosad (23.53 t ha-1) and the lowest in the untreated check (16.30 t ha-1).
+A. gossypii population (4.39 aphid/leaf) was recorded with the treatment of Azadirachta indica oil @ 3% followed by Beauveria bassiana (1x108 cfu spores @ 8 g /L) (6.01 aphid/leaf) and spinosad 45% SC @ 0.3mL/L (9.16 aphid/leaf), respectively resulting 92.89%, 90.27% and 85.17% reduction of A. gossypii population.
+Similarly, with the same trend the highest fruit yield (25.50 t ha-1) was recorded in the treatment of A. indica followed B. bassiana (24.43 t ha-1), spinosad (23.53 t ha-1) and lowest in the untreated check (16.30 t ha-1).
 The increase in fruit yield (56.44%) was recorded in the treatment of A. indica followed B. bassiana, (49.87%) and spinosad (44.17%).
-A maximum incremental benefit-cost ratio of 1:2.84 was recorded in the treatment of A. indica followed by B. bassiana (1:2.74) and spinosad (1:2.68).
-From these findings it may be recommended that three rounds of application of A. indica oil @ 3% or B. bassiana (1x108cfu spores @8g /L) or spinosad 45% SC@ 0.3 (mL.L )at 15 days interval for the management of A. gossypii in watermelon
+A maximum incremental benefit cost ratio of 1:2.84 was recorded in the treatment of A. indica followed by B. bassiana (1:2.74) and spinosad (1:2.68).
+From these findings it may be recommended that three rounds of application of A. indica oil @ 3% or B. bassiana (1x108cfu spores @8g /L) or spinosad 45% SC@ 0.3 mL/L at 15 days interval for the management of A. gossypii in watermelon

-Keywords: Watermelon; Aphis gossypii; Leaf damage; Biorational pesticides
+Keywords: Watermelon; Aphis gossypii; Ceaf damage; Biorational pesticides INTRODUCTION

-INTRODUCTION

 Watermelon is an important horticultural crop grown for consumption and export purpose.
 It is a staple food both in fresh and preserved form.
-It is cultivated throughout the tropical zones of the world (Anonymous, 1988), It is an annual vining plant belonging to the family Cucurbitaceae.
+It is cultivated throughout the tropical zones of the world (Anonymous, 1988), It is a vining annual plant belonging to the family Cucurbitaceae.
 The fruit is rich in vitamins A, B1, B2, C, and minerals (Moniruzzaman, 1988).
-More than 35 varieties/ hybrids like, Arka Manik, PKM 1, Arka Jyoti, Pusa Bedana, Durgapur Kesar, NS707, Namdhari-NS-34, Asahi Yamato and Ice box hybrids (Sugar Baby, Madhuri, Black Magic.
+More than 35 varieties/hybrids like, Arka Manik, PKM 1, Arka Jyoti, Pusa Bedana, Durgapur Kesar, NS707, Namdhari-NS-34, Asahi Yamato, and Ice box hybrids (Sugar Baby, Madhuri, Black Magic.
 Melody, Maxx, Sugar, Super queen, Kalash, Melody, Mahima, Sahana Queen) are grown in India.
-It is cultivated to the extent of 1.03 lakh ha with an annual production of 25.04 lakh mt ha-1 in India (Anonymous, 2019).
-It is cultivated in 6,420 ha in Tamil Nadu with annual production of 1.75 mt ha-1 with an average productivity 32 t ha-1 (Potnuru Santosh Kumar and Kulkarni 2018).
-It is also extensively cultivated in Tamil Nadu during kharif, Rabi and summer seasons and predominantly in the districts of Villupuram, Namakkal, Ariyalur, Coimbatore and Erode (Chadha, 2013).
+It is cultivated to an extent of 1.03 lakh ha with an annual production of 25.04 lakh mt ha-1 in India (Anonymous, 2019).
+It is cultivated in an area of 6,420 ha in Tamil Nadu with annual production of 1.75 mt ha-1 with an average productivity 32 t ha-1 (Potnuru Santosh Kumar and Kulkarni 2018).
+It is also extensively cultivated in Tamil Nadu during kharif, rabi, and summer seasons and predominantly in the districts of Villupuram, Namakkal, Ariyalur, Coimbatore and Erode (Chadha, 2013).

 Several insect pests attack watermelon at various stages that ravage its cultivation (Anonymous, 2012).
-The cotton aphid, Aphis gossypii was the most destructive pests of watermelon in the early stage of crop growth.
-They are minute pear-shaped, soft-bodied insects with high reproductive potential and ability to transmit viruses non-persistent manner.
+The cotton aphid, Aphis gossypii was found to be the most destructive pest of watermelon in the early stage of crop growth.
+They are minute pear-shaped, soft-bodied insects with high reproductive potential and the ability to transmit viruses in a non-persistent manner.
 They suck sap from tender plants, leading to curling of leaves and distortion, especially when the population is high.
-They excrete lot of honeydews and sugar-rich substrates that promote the growth of sooty mold (Capnodium spp.) on plant parts and leaves lowering their photosynthetic efficiency.
-The farmers resort to the application of several rounds of various unrecommended insecticides against A. gossypii, which are harmful to human beings and the environment (Anonymous, 1991).
-Hence, a study was under taken to find effective and eco friendly biorationals on watermelon.
+They excrete lot of honeydews and sugar-rich substrates that promote the growth of sooty mould (Capnodium spp.) on plant parts and leaves lowering their photosynthetic efficiency.
+The farmers resort to the application of several rounds of various unrecommended insecticides against A. gossypii which are harmful to human beings and the environment (Anonymous, 1991).
+Hence, a study was undertaken to find out effective and ecofriendly biorationals on watermelon.